 Note 1: In case you are not familiar yet with the term hashtag, in relation to social media (not the phone symbol), I recommend you take a quick look here – but don’t forget to come back!

 Note 2: If you don’t have an Instagram account for your brand, you are missing out on a huge piece of pie!
 90% of the top brands in the world are already using the platform as a very efficient channel to reach their target audience.
-Time to hop on that train!
+Time to get started!

 Back to business, in the following article I will point out a few of the main reasons why you need to use hashtags on Instagram (backed up by stats of course), what is the optional number of hashtags you need to use, how to choose the relevant ones and how to find the popular ones from within your industry.
 All this information will hopefully help you build up an effective Instagram hashtag strategy to increase your visibility and followers.
 While, if you need help with improving your portfolio’s online presents and attracting more clients to your website – check out our website templates.